Endocerida

-Endocerida is an extinct nautiloid order, a group of cephalopods from the Lower Paleozoic with cone-like deposits in their siphuncle.
+Endocerida, from Ancient Greek ἔνδον (éndon), meaning "inside", and κέρας (kéras), meaning "horn", is an extinct nautiloid order, a group of cephalopods from the Lower Paleozoic with cone-like deposits in their siphuncle.
 Endocerida was a diverse group of cephalopods that lived from the Early Ordovician possibly to the Late Silurian.
 Their shells were variable in form.
 Some were straight (orthoconic), others curved (cyrtoconic); some were long (longiconic), others short (breviconic).
 Some long-shelled forms like Endoceras attained shell lengths close to 6 m.
 The related Cameroceras is anecdotally reported to have reached lengths approaching 9 m, but these claims are problematic.
 The overwhelming majority of endocerids and nautiloids in general are much smaller, usually less than a meter long when fully grown.

 Morphology

 Endocerids had a relatively small body chamber as well as a proportionally large siphuncle, which in some genera reached nearly half the shell diameter.
 This suggests that much of the visceral mass may have been housed within the siphuncle itself rather than just in the body chamber as with other nautiloids (Teichert, 1964).
 Endocerids are primarily distinguished by the presence of conical calcareous deposits, known as endocones, found in the more apical portion of the siphuncle.
 They are thought to act as a counterweight for the animal’s body.
 The chambers (camerae) of endocerids are always free of organic deposits, unlike orthoceratoid cephalopod orders such as the Orthocerida and Actinocerida.